foreverfl/vscode/docs/java/java-spring-apps.md

 - Config application settings such as environment variables and JVM options
 - Stream logs from the app

-To install the Azure Spring Apps extension, open the Extensions view (`kb(workbench.view.extensions)`) and search for `azure spring apps` to filter the results.
+To install the Azure Spring Apps extension, open the Extensions view (`Ctrl+Shift+X`) and search for `azure spring apps` to filter the results.
 Select the Microsoft [Azure Spring Apps](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-azurespringcloud) extension.
 For a command-line experience, you can also check out the [Azure Spring Apps quickstart with Azure CLI](https://learn.microsoft.com/azure/spring-apps/quickstart).

 ### Sign in to your Azure subscription